stomperlp/pathfinder/README.md

 :q  or quit	      # Quit the application
 :b  or background # Set a background image
 :d  or debug      # Toggle debug mode
-:dm	or darkmode   # Toggle dark/light mode
 :c	or creature   # Create or edit a character
 :w	or wall       # Place a wall
 :e	or entity     # Place a generic entity (Please use :c or :w)